melhorenvio/wpmelhorenvio-plugin/readme.txt

 == Description ==
 O plugin da Melhor Envio para o Woocommerce permite que você cote através de diversas transportadoras utilizando a API e os contratos do Melhor Envio.

+O Plugin Woocommerce-melhor-envio-plugin depende de uma API externa (https://www.melhorenvio.com.br/api/v2/) a qual usa os dados enviados para calcular e lhe enviar as melhores opções de frete.
+Nossos metodos necessitam que o usuário esteja cadastrado em nossa plataforma e necessitam do uso desta API.Nós lhe asseguramos que os dados enviados para o nosso plugin só serão usados para calculo de frete e , caso você deseje, para utilizar os nosso serviço de intermediação.

+The Woocommerce-melhor-envio-plugin relies on a 3rd Party API (https://www.melhorenvio.com.br/api/v2/) which uses the data sent to calculate and show you the best freight options.
+Our methods require subscription on our platform and the use of this API.
+We ensure you that the data sent to our plugins will only be used to calculate the shipping costs and, if you wish, to use our intermediation service.

 O que é a Melhor Envio?
 [youtube]https://www.youtube.com/embed/is-RqEIYDRA